-Ensure that each truck has a rating plate and a valid mixer identification card issued by the Department.
-Ensure that the revolution counter on the mixer is working properly, and calibration of the water dispenser has been performed within the last twelve months.
+Ensure that each truck has a valid mixer identification card issued by the Department, the revolution counter on the mixer is working properly, and calibration of the water dispenser has been performed within the last twelve months and verify batch weights within required limits of the mix design.
 Reject any concrete batches that are delivered in trucks that do not have mixer identification cards.
-Remove the mixer identification card when a truck mixer is discovered to be in noncompliance and the mixer deficiencies cannot be repaired immediately.
-When the mixer identification card is removed for noncompliance, make note of the deficiency or deficiencies found, and forward the card to the District Materials and Research Engineer who has Producer QC Plan acceptance authority.
+The Contractor may remove the mixer identification cards when a truck mixer is discovered to be in noncompliance.
+When the mixer identification card is removed for noncompliance, forward the card to the District Materials Engineer in the District where the plant is located.

 Perform plastic concrete tests on the initial delivery of each concrete design mix each day.
 Ensure QC technicians meeting the requirements of Section 105 are present and performing tests throughout the placement operation.
 Ensure one technician is present and performing tests throughout the placement operation at each placement site.
-If a placement site has multiple concrete trucks, identify the number of technicians in the QCP.
+If a placement site has multiple concrete trucks, identify the number of technicians in the Quality Control Plan.
 If a placement site has multiple trucks placing concrete, then have at least two technicians present at that site.
 Ensure that the equipment used for delivery, placement and finishing meets the requirements of this Specification.
 Do not proceed with the placement operation until QC tests confirm that the delivered concrete complies with the plastic properties specified.
 When a truck designated for QC testing arrives at the site of discharge, subsequent trucks may not discharge until QC testing results are known.
 Reject non-complying loads at the jobsite.
 Ensure that corrections are made on subsequent loads.